mdhaber/scipy/paper.md

-In a world awash with data and computers, it is tempting to automate the process of scientific discovery by performing comparisons between many pairs of variables in hope of finding correlations.
+In a world awash with data and computers, it is tempting to automate the process of scientific discovery by performing comparisons between many pairs of variables in the hope of finding correlations.
 When frequentist hypothesis tests are performed at a fixed confidence level, increasing the number of tests increases the probability of observing a "statistically significant" result, even when the null hypothesis is actually true.
-Carefully designed tests, such as Tukey's honestly significant difference (HSD) test [@tukey1949comparing], protect against this practice of "p-hacking", producing p-values and confidence intervals that account for the number of comparisons performed.
+Carefully-designed tests, such as Tukey's honestly significant difference (HSD) test [@tukey1949comparing], protect against this practice of "p-hacking" by producing p-values and confidence intervals that account for the number of comparisons performed.
 Several such tests rely on the studentized range distribution [@lund1983algorithm], which models the range (i.e. difference between maximum and minimum values) of the means of